seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/LAB03-Configure-and-deploy-a-non-relational-data-storage-solution/LabExercise-3.md

 ![image](../media/files8.png)

 9. You've already created an Azure storage account and a file share with one file.
 Next, to represent the on-premises server, create an Azure VM with Windows Server 2019 Datacenter.
-IN azure portal on the search bar please enter virtual machines and select virtual machines from the options listed.
+In azure portal on the search bar please enter virtual machines and select virtual machines from the options listed.

 ![image](../media/files9.png)